 A software engineer with the right skills will expend little effort when designing and maintaining a software system.
-But, since the global developer population is expected to reach 28.7 million people by 2024, you have a challenging task ahead evaluating and choosing between your candidates.
+But, with the global developer population expected to reach 28.7 million by 2024, you have a challenging task ahead evaluating your ever-growing applicant pool.

 Step one involves asking candidates to complete a skills assessment, but what should you do next?

-You’ll need to have the right interview questions prepared in order to assess their soft and programming skills.
+You’ll need to have the right interview questions prepared in order to assess their soft skills and hard skills.

 The great news is that this step has partially been done for you!
 Get some creative ideas from this article, in which we have listed 51 software engineer interview questions to help you hire top developers.